 - Comcast Internet (XFINITY): Comcast XFINITY is the largest of all of the high-speed internet providers in the U.S., and services every state except Iowa, Montana, Nebraska, Nevada, North Dakota, Oklahoma, South Dakota, and Wyoming.
 Comcast's fiber optic internet service, Gigabit Pro, is up and running in 18 million homes across their service area so far.

-- Verizon Fi0S: Verizon Internet is available in 12 cities throughout Virginia, New York, Massachusetts, Maryland, Pennsylvania, Washington D.C., and Rhode Island.
+- Verizon FiOS: Verizon Internet is available in 12 cities throughout Virginia, New York, Massachusetts, Maryland, Pennsylvania, Washington D.C., and Rhode Island.
 The company's DSL service is much more widely available throughout the U.S.

 - Cox: Cox Internet is available in 18 states - Arizona, Arkansas, California, Connecticut, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Massachusetts, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, Rhode Island, Virginia.
-The company is rolling out their Gigablast fiber optic internet, however, this is only available in very limited areas as of yet.
+The cable company is rolling out their Gigablast fiber optic internet, however, this is only available in very limited areas as of yet.

 The blunt reality is that in the United States, many people are limited to just one or two choices of provider for high-speed internet service.
 According to the Center for Public Integrity, 55% of Americans have just one option for broadband service - that is, speeds that meet the FCC's broadband definition of 25Mbps or more.